genecc04/AnchorPass/readme.md

   - **Automatic expiration checker** runs periodically; when entries expire, the UI (tree + table) refreshes.
   - **Expiry warnings** for entries that are about to expire (highlighted as Expiring with a tooltip showing days remaining).

+- **History**
+  - The History feature stores snapshots of entries prior to modifications.
+  - Previous versions of an entry can be restored from its history.
+  - Snapshots of entries can be deleted if needed.

 - **Backups**
   - Manual: "Backup now".
   - **Auto-backup on close** (configurable).